yunguan-wang/SPROD/README.md

 ## Example applications
 ### Application on Visium
 Expression drop-outs are one important source of the noises that we tackle.
 We evaluated the gene expression dropout levels of data from bulk RNA-seq, Single-cell RNA-seq, Visium and Slide-Seq, and the Sprod-denoised Slide-Seq data.
 Sprod improved the quality of Slide-Seq data drastically, in terms of drop-outs.
+The X-axis is the average RNA expression levels of each gene profiled by each technique/dataset, and the Y axis shows the percentages of counts of exactly 0 for each gene.

 <img src="https://github.com/yunguan-wang/SPROD/blob/master/img/slideseq_dropout_comp.JPG" height="250" width="600">